Montreal Food Tour: Restaurants, Markets and Typical Food

 Montreal Foodie Experiences

-We are on the go with Ruby Roy, an expert on Montreal's culinary scene.
-As she tells us, she really enjoys cooking herself.
-To do this, she mainly shops in the city's markets.
-Ruby comes from one of Montreal's neighborhoods, away from the city center.
-These are the regions she wants to show us.
-We head to the Italian quarter below Mont Royal.
+We are traveling with Ruby RoyRuby, a connoisseur of Montreal's culinary scene, tells us she loves to cook and primarily shops at the city's markets.
+She comes from one of Montreal's neighborhoods, away from the city center, and these are the areas she wants to show us.
+We head to the Italian quarter below Mount Royal.

 Montreal Markets

-- Market of the Exclusiers – A waterfront market with farm stalls and culinary delights.
+• Marché des Éclusiers – A market by the water with farmers' stalls and culinary delights.

 On our way there, Ruby draws our attention to the lampposts along the streets: "Pay attention to them!
 They look different after a few blocks.
 When you see new lampposts, it means that you are leaving one neighborhood and moving on to the next.
 Very few Montrealers know that.
 The lampposts are my passion.
 Each of these neighborhoods is a unit in itself.
 Everywhere you will find a butcher, a baker, a confectionery or chocolate shop and restaurants that are typical of the neighborhood and the ethnic group that lives there."